GODOG4/Vic-2-Vae-Victis/README.md

 # Vic-2-Vae-Victis

-Current Release = 0.1 (Alpha Release, bugs galore are expected.
+Current Release = 0.2 (Alpha Release, approaching stability but still unproven in MP.
 Recommended to wait until 1.0 if you want a stable experience)

 Based loosely on the 'Post Finem' Eu4 mod but with many changes.